SyneRBI/SIRF-SuperBuild/INSTALL.md

-# CCPPETMR Virtual Machine installation and running instructions
+# CCPPETMR Virtual Machine: Installation and running of pre-built machine

 If you have any problems, please first re-check this web-page.
 If you cannot solve your issue, please email CCP-PETMR-USERS @ JISCMAIL.AC.UK